You are here

 Depression is treatable.
 For Depression or any other mental health concern, if signs or symptoms are interfering with your life in any way, or you’re just feeling like you are in distress or feeling low, it’s time to seek help.
 You don’t need to wait until things get really “bad” before you seek help.

 For instance, if sleep patterns, eating, relationships, school, work, or enjoyment of life are being affected, it’s a good idea to talk to someone.
-That someone could be a friend you trust, a teacher, your family doctor, a crisis line, or counselor.
+That someone could be a friend you trust, a teacher, your family doctor, a crisis line, or counsellor.

 If it is a friend you are concerned about, they may resist help or not even recognize that they need it.
 They might need you to make the first step.